mtikekar/advanced_bsv/README.md

 endinstance
 ~~~~

 In all the instances, the return types (`int, int -> int, (int, int) -> int`) can be left out for the compiler to infer.
-Further, in the last two instance, `f1` can be defined in a normal form, rather than the curried form.
+Further, in the last two instances, `f1` can be defined in a normal form, rather than the curried form.
 This makes the code much more readable:

 ~~~~ {.bsv}
 typeclass F1#(type d);